Cargo bike FAQs

 Why should I try one?

 We work with the friendly people at cargo bike specialists London Green Cycles to arrange our trials.
-Please read the 'hire' section of their website to understand how it works and what type of cargo bikes you can hire.
+They have a shop based near Euston and are open Tuesday-Saturday.
+Please allow at least one week's advance notice to book your bike.
+Please read the 'hire' section of their website for more information on the process.

 Are they safe?